svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 # Subsetting the scaffolds

-Now let's fine out which scaffolds have all three of the genes we are interested in, join the tables together and re-name the tables.
+Now let's find out which scaffolds have all three of the genes we are interested in, join the tables together and re-name the tables.
 The second column (V2) of each table has the scaffold hits:

 ```{r}
 corescaffs<-intersect(mhc3$V2,union(brd2$V2,slc39$V2))